brunocodutra/metal/doc/manual.md

-To make sure Metal does not slow compilation times even when manipulating hundreds or even thousands of types at a time, a comprehensive set of benchmarks has been set up at [Metabench] to help keeping track of Metal's performance against some of the most popular metaprogramming libraries available out there.
+To make sure Metal does not slow compilation times even when manipulating hundreds or even thousands of types at a time, a comprehensive set of benchmarks has been set up at [metaben.ch] to help keeping track of Metal's performance against some of the most popular metaprogramming libraries available out there.
 Benchmark results are updated nightly for various supported compilers and should reflect the performance delivered by Metal at branch `master`.